 • Not having an actual plan that helps you focus on what you need to focus on.

 These printables can help you overcome these issues and create a system that works to your needs and schedule.
-All you need to do is refer to the worksheets and plan your at-home acting rehearsals.
+All you need to do is refer to the worksheets and plan your at-home acting rehearsals, incorporating elements of research and improvisation.

 What is included in the free-acting practice printable?